ncbi/CF-random_software/README.md

 The name of conda environment would be the installed directory.
 ```
 conda activate <your localfolabfold environment>
-** examples of generated localcolabfold name would be "directory of installed the localcolabfold"/localcolabfold/colabfold-conda
+** examples of generated localcolabfold name would be "directory of installed the localcolabfold"/localcolabfold/colabfold-conda <br>

 # Examples

 ```
 <br>